gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

 | `RESUME_CKPT=<path>` | resume training from a previous checkpoint |
 | `DATASET_ROOT=<path>` | parent of `Videos_mp4` and `Annotation` if your dataset lives elsewhere |

-Once features are cached on disk, a full re-run takes about 30 minutes on 2 V100 GPUs.

 ## Evaluating a different system on the same 86 videos

 `scripts/complete_eval.py` is the shared evaluator used by the TAD, VLM and